Activities | Camp | Camping | Destinations | Deserts

 - back country registration is a must

-- check with the correct ranger district for all back country camping restrictions
+- check w/ rangers for all back country camping restrictions

 Trail head parking spots located at: